XLexxaX/MeetNow/README.md

 # MeetNow

-MeetNow is an mobile Application project in context of the lecture Platforms & Frameworks for Students of Business Information Technology at the [DHBW Mannheim](https://www.dhbw-mannheim.de/).
+MeetNow is a mobile application project in context of the lecture Platforms & Frameworks for Students of Business Information Technology at the [DHBW Mannheim](https://www.dhbw-mannheim.de/).

 To get a quick overview, check out our